 Using an asthma action plan is especially important if your child has moderate to severe asthma or has had a serious asthma attack in the past.
 Here's how to get started.

-Because asthma varies from person to person, you'll need to work with the doctor to develop a customized plan for your child.
-Children old enough to understand why you're setting up the plan may be able to help create it.
-Your child's action plan can help you and your child:
+Because people experience asthma differently, you'll need to work with the doctor to make a customized plan for your child.
+Children who are old enough to understand why you're setting up the plan may be able to help create it.
+An action plan can help you and your child:

-- Track asthma symptoms.
-The plan will help you keep tabs on asthma signs and symptoms such as coughing, wheezing and shortness of breath.
-You can also keep track of when symptoms interfere with school, play, exercise or sleep.
+- Track symptoms.
+The plan will help you keep tabs on signs and symptoms such as coughing, wheezing and shortness of breath.
+You can also note when symptoms interfere with school, play, exercise or sleep.
 You'll also need to track how often your child uses a quick-relief inhaler, such as albuterol (ProAir HFA, Proventil HFA, others), to ease symptoms.

 - Record peak flow readings.
 If your child is old enough to use one, he or she may have a peak flow meter.
 This simple hand-held device tests how well the lungs are working day to day.
 Low measurements indicate that the lungs aren't working as well as they should be.
 This is often the first sign that asthma's getting worse.

 Judge asthma control.
 The action plan will give you a system for making sense of the information you record.
 Many asthma plans use a "traffic light" system of green, yellow and red zones that correspond to worsening symptoms.
 This system can help you quickly determine asthma severity and identify signs of an asthma attack.

 Some asthma plans use a symptoms questionnaire called the Asthma Control Test (ACT) to measure asthma severity over the past month.